PBJI/FileManagerNode/USECASES.md

 ---

-#### **`resolveKey`**
-- **User Settings Management**: A web app allows users to customize settings using aliases.
-When users access their settings using an alias, this function resolves it to the actual key in the database, ensuring that the correct settings are retrieved.
-- **Dynamic Content Retrieval**: In a content management system, this function resolves user-defined aliases for content blocks, allowing content editors to insert dynamic content easily without remembering complex identifiers.

----

 #### **`search`**
 - **Asset Management Application**: In an asset management web application, this function enables users to search for specific assets within a directory based on keywords.
 For instance, users can find all images containing the keyword "logo" in their asset folder.
 - **E-commerce Platform**: An e-commerce backend uses this function to implement a product search feature, allowing customers to search for products by name or description.
 This enhances user experience by providing quick access to relevant products.